TestFlight Tester Cannot Redeem Invite Code

 How to spot it: Ask the tester to check Settings → Apple ID → top of screen → Region.
 Compare against your App Store Connect → Pricing and Availability list.
 If their region isn’t in your list, that’s the block.

-The tester previously accepted an invite (perhaps for an older build, or to a sibling group) using the same Apple ID.
-TestFlight thinks they’re already a tester and rejects the new redemption.
+A related case: the tester previously accepted an invite (an older build, or a sibling group) with the same ID, so TestFlight already counts them as a tester and rejects the new redemption.

 3. External tester slot is full (10,000 cap)

-4. TestFlight app version on tester’s device is too old
+5. TestFlight app version on tester’s device is too old, or terms not accepted

-You may have disabled the public link without realizing, or the build it pointed to was withdrawn.
-The code returns invalid until you reactivate the link.
+You may have disabled or deleted the public link without realizing, or the build it pointed to was removed from the group.
+The code returns revoked or is invalid until you re-create or re-enable the link.

-How to spot it: App Store Connect → TestFlight → your group → check Public Link is enabled.
-If disabled, re-enable.
-Confirm the group has a Ready-to-Test build attached.
+How to spot it: App Store Connect → TestFlight → External Testing → your group → Testers tab.
+If there’s no active public link, click “Create Public Link” (or “Manage” to re-enable an existing one).
+Confirm the group has an approved, non-expired build attached.

 Some Mac configurations (Apple Silicon, with iOS apps disabled) and some iPad setups can fail to redeem iPhone-only TestFlight builds.
 The link “works” but the app can’t be installed on their device.